oVirt/ovirt-site/source/release/3.6/index.html.md

 To find out more about features which were added in previous oVirt releases, check out the [previous versions release notes](http://www.ovirt.org/Category:Releases).
 For a general overview of oVirt, read [ the Quick Start Guide](Quick_Start_Guide) and the [about oVirt](about oVirt) page.

-### Docker Integration
+### Experimental Docker Integration

-oVirt Engine setup now provides [ Cinder and Glance](CinderGlance Docker Integration) automated deployment using Docker
+oVirt Engine setup now provides experimental [ Cinder and Glance](CinderGlance Docker Integration) automated deployment using Docker

 ### Self Hosted Engine FC Support